NatanRib/Rick_and_Morty_Wiki/README.md

 # rm_wiki

-A Mobile app wiki of Rick and Morty serie.
+A Mobile app with Rick and Morty character and informations consuming a public API.

 ## Getting Started